-All Customs applications, except the summary declaration service AREX and the export system ELEX, send a harmonised schema error message when Customs rejects the customer's application message as being in violation of the XML schema.
-The structure of the schema error message is described below. (in this error situation, AREX and ELEX send a response message, which has been described in the AREX and ELEX message descriptions.)
+All Customs applications, except the summary declaration service AREX, send a harmonised schema error message when Customs rejects the customer's application message as being in violation of the XML schema.
+The structure of the schema error message is described below.
+(In this error situation, AREX send a response message, which has been described in the AREX message descriptions.)